Perfect Champagne Pairings For New Years Eve Menus

-So you have decided to host a festive New Year’s Eve champagne supper.
-You’ll want to choose from a few New Year’s Eve menus and make sure to pair the food thoughtfully.
-There are still many choices to make, depending upon your preference for sweet or dry champagne.
+So you have decided to host a festive New Years’ Eve champagne supper.
+First, choose from a few New Years Eve menus and make sure to pair the food thoughtfully.
+Then there are still many choices to make, depending on your preference for sweet or dry champagne.
 You will want to weigh carefully the balance in flavors between your dinner courses and the champagne wine(s) that will be served.
-And since this is a special occasion, you’ll want to create a mood that your guests will long remember.
-Pick your dinner music with care, and make sure that your co-host takes your hints, and will provide flowers for the occasion.
+And finally, since this is a special occasion, you’ll want to create a mood that your guests will long remember.
+Lastly, choose your dinner music with care, and make sure that your co-host takes your hints, and will provide flowers for the occasion.

 Here are two New Year’s Eve menus: one for a formal dinner, and one for an informal dinner.
 I use the word formal not to impose a dress code, but to suggest sumptuous wines that will go well with suggested main courses.